- A “serving size” for a food is found on the Nutrition Facts label

 - A “portion” of food refers to how much food you eat at a meal or as a snack

-- There are ways to help estimate the right portion size without having to measure or weigh foods
+- There are ways to help estimate the right portion size for you without having to measure or weigh foods

 Understanding the nutritional content of a meal is important.
-To help determine the nutritional content of your meals, most foods, with the exception of fruits, vegetables and some prepared foods, have a Nutrition Facts label as a tool to help you figure out what you are eating and an appropriate amount for you.
-While nutrition facts labels have useful information, oftentimes people eat differently than what the label reflects.
+To help determine the nutritional content of your meals, most foods, with the exception of fruits, vegetables, meats, and some prepared foods, have a Nutrition Facts label as a tool to help you figure out what and how much of each nutrient you are eating.
+The Nutrition Facts label shows the content of nutrients for a specific serving size.
+While Nutrition Facts labels have useful information, oftentimes people eat differently than what the serving size on the label reflects.

 What is a “serving size” versus a “portion”?

-In contrast to a serving size, a portion is the true amount one puts on his or her plate.
+In contrast to a serving size, a portion is the true amount of food someone puts on his or her plate.
 A portion may be more or less than a serving size.
 Portions are generally how people talk about the amount of food they eat.
 Someone’s portion can vary depending on their age, stage of development, hormones, gender, activity level, hunger level, and many other factors.

 Why does serving size matter?

 Serving size matters if you are trying to understand the nutritional makeup of a food using the Nutrition Facts label.
 These quantities are often based on the “usual” amount of a food that a person would consume; for example the serving size of yogurt is 1 cup whereas the serving size of sour cream is 2 tablespoons.
 When looking at a Nutrition Facts label, all of the information is based on the serving size.
-For example, in the sample Nutrition Facts label shown here, the serving size is 1 cup, and there are 6 servings (6 cups) in the entire container.
-If you ate twice that amount, you would need to multiply all of the lines on the label to reflect the nutritional information in the amount you ate.
-So, for example, in 2 cups of this food, which is 2 servings, there would be 16 grams of fat and 4 grams of protein.
+For example, in the sample Nutrition Facts label shown below, the serving size is 1 cup, and there are 6 servings (6 cups) in the entire container.
+If you ate more than one cup, you would need to multiply all of the lines on the label to reflect the nutritional information in the amount you ate.
+For example, in 2 cups of this food, (2 servings), there would be 16 grams of fat and 4 grams of protein.